 Standards for Minimum Academic Performance in the Psychology Major: The Psychology major requires a minimum grade of C- in all courses applied to the major.
 Courses may be repeated.
 The C- minimum grade does not apply to psychology courses beyond those applied to the major (four specified, four from specified areas and four elective courses).
-Students must maintain a minimum overall GPA of 2.0 in the major, consistent with college policy.
+Students must maintain a minimum overall GPA of 2.0 in the major, consistent with Worcester State policy.

 Requirements for a Major in Psychology: The Psychology major requires successful completion of 12 courses in Psychology.
 Four of these courses are specific core requirements; four are from specified areas and the remaining four are electives.
-The minimum of 36 credits (up to a maximum of 48) must include the following four core courses:
+The minimum of 37 credits must include the following four core courses: